WePay Terms of Service - United States

 WePay is a payment service provider, not a money services business.
 This means WePay never has any control or ownership over your money.
 We may require you to enter into a separate agreement with one or more of our partners.
 You're also required to abide by the rules of the payment card associations.

-You authorize the Bank to initiate electronic ACH entries to each bank account that you set up on the Website and to initiate adjustments for any transactions credited or debited in error.
-You agree to be bound by the ACH Rules, and you agree that all ACH transactions that you initiate will comply with all applicable law.
-Your authorization will remain in full force and effect until you notify us that you revoke it by contacting Customer Support in accordance with instructions on our Website or by closing your Account.
+If you are a Merchant or if you are a Purchaser paying by bank transfer, you authorize the Bank to initiate electronic ACH entries to each bank account that you set up on the Website and to initiate adjustments for any transactions credited or debited in error.
+You agree to be bound by the ACH Rules, and you agree that all ACH transactions that you initiate will comply with all applicable laws.
+Your authorization will remain in full force and effect until you notify us that you revoke it by contacting Customer Support at support.wepay.com or by closing your Account.
 You understand that WePay requires a reasonable time to act on your revocation, not to exceed five (5) business days.

-The Service integrates ACH authorization services provided by Plaid Technologies, Inc. ("Plaid").
-When you set up a bank account on the Website, you are granting Plaid (acting on your behalf) the right, power and authority to access and transmit your personal and financial information (such as from third party banks) as reasonably necessary to provide the ACH authorization services described at plaid.com.
+The Service integrates ACH authorization services provided by Plaid Technologies, Inc. ("Plaid"), both itself and through its vendor, Intuit Inc. ("Intuit").
+When you set up a bank account on the Website and input your online banking credentials for instant verification, you are granting Plaid and/or Intuit (acting on your behalf) the right, power and authority to access and transmit your personal and financial information (such as from third party banks) as reasonably necessary to provide the ACH authorization services described at plaid.com.
+Additional terms applicable to your use of the Intuit services provided through Plaid are set forth at https://www.plaid.com/legal/longtail/#long-tail (specifically, Section 13 (“Developer Applicatione Minimum End User Terms),” of Exhibit B, “Additional Terms and Conditions for Intuit Developer Services,” and Schedule B (, “Developer Application Minimum End User License Terms),” of Exhibit B, “Customer Account Data API”).

 By accepting the terms of this Agreement, you authorize us to provide payment instructions to the Bank, and for the Bank to process payments on your behalf.